-Lamar Jackson Believes Ravens Offense is Going to be ‘Dangerous’
+Lamar Jackson Believes Ravens Offense Is Going to be ‘Dangerous’

 “Makai has had a good camp,” head coach John Harbaugh said in a press conference on August 13, 2022.
 “He flashed, really, from Day 1.
 He’s a very fast, very athletic guy.
 He had a couple plays [and] mixed it up in there a little bit blocking, and it was a good start for him.”

-He tied Bridges for the team lead in receptions against the Titans and finished second in receiving with 48 yards.
+He led the team in receptions against the Titans and finished second in receiving with 48 yards.
 His most impressive play came on a one-handed catch he made down the right sideline for a 23-yard gain with a defender tight in coverage.

 Polk followed up a strong NFL debut with a standout practice two days later on August 13, 2022.
 He will continue to be in the mix for the final spot or two on the receiver depth chart with Bridges, fellow undrafted rookie Slade Bolden, and other unheralded contenders Jaylon Moore and Binjimen Victor.